-A flavorful, lightened up version of the classic Alfredo sauce, this Butternut Squash Alfredo Pasta Sauce is smooth and rich.
-Made with roasted butternut squash, roasted garlic, and fresh basil, you’ll love the aroma in your house as you make this for dinner.
+A flavorful, lightened up version of the classic Alfredo sauce, this Butternut Squash Alfredo Pasta Sauce is flavorful, smooth, and rich.
+Made with roasted butternut squash, roasted garlic, and fresh basil, you'll love the aroma in your house as you make this easy healthy pasta recipe.

 We've been so into pasta lately!
 I think it's because my picky eater toddler *loves* pasta, and cooking pasta for dinner cuts down on dinner prep: It's easy to cook a big batch of pasta, set aside a few noodles for my son, and then toss the rest with the sauce.
 This way if he doesn't like the fancy "grown up" pasta dish I make, he can have plain noodles with olive oil.